Elgendi/The-Effect-Separation-Index/README.md

 This repository contains the complete reproducible analysis for:

-> Elgendi, M. *The Effect Separation Index: A Composite Diagnostic for Evaluating Group Separation Across Measurement Scales.*
+> Elgendi, M. *The Effect Separation Index: A Composite Diagnostic for Evaluating Group Separation Across Measurement Scales* Communications AI & Computing.

 The repository is intentionally minimal.
 The single notebook downloads the public datasets, executes the simulations and real-data analyses, generates every main and supplementary figure, creates the manuscript tables and source-data workbook, validates the required outputs, and packages the results.